Neural Networks and (Virtual) Extended Formulations: Preliminaries

 The inverse map that maps a support function $f_P$ to its unique associated polytope $P$ is well-studied in tropical geometry.
 In fact, borrowing the name from (tropical) polynomials, we call $P$ the \emph{Newton polytope} of $f_P$.
-The connection between CPWL functions and their Newton polytopes has previously been used in the study of neural networks and their expressivity~\cite{zhang2018tropical,montufar2022sharp,haase2023lower,hertrich2023towards,brandenburg2024real,misiakos2022neural}.
+The connection between CPWL functions and their Newton polytopes has previously been used in the study of neural networks and their expressivity \citep{zhang2018tropical,montufar2022sharp,haase2023lower,hertrich2023towards,brandenburg2024real,misiakos2022neural}.

-\subsubsection{Neural Networks.}
+\subsection{Neural Networks.}

-For an introduction to neural networks, we refer to~\cite{Goodfellow-et-al-2016}.
+For an introduction to neural networks, we refer to \citet{Goodfellow-et-al-2016}.
 In this paper, we focus on so-called \emph{rank-$k$ maxout neural networks} for some natural number $k\geq2$.
 They generalize the well-known neural networks with \emph{rectified linear unit} (\emph{ReLU}) activations.
 Such a neural network is based on a directed, acyclic graph with node set $V$ and arcs $A \subseteq V \times V$, where the nodes are called \emph{neurons} and act as computational units.
 The $d\geq1$ neurons with in-degree zero are called \emph{input neurons}, all other $s\geq1$ neurons are \emph{maxout units}.
 We assume that among the maxout units there exists exactly one neuron with out-degree zero, the \emph{output neuron}.
 All neurons that are neither input nor output neurons are called \emph{hidden neurons}.
 The \emph{size} of the neural network is defined as the number $s$ of maxout units.
+We define our neural networks without biases, see \Cref{rem:biases} below.